For each of the datasets in the project:

 other relevant characteristics.

-- For each machine learning technique used in the project:
+- For each data mining technique used in the project:

-[100 points (+5 extra points) per machine learning technique, per dataset]
+[100 points (+5 extra points) per data mining technique, per dataset]

 - Study the corresponding chapters/sections of the textbook